Clemson University Logo

 The name of the American state where the educational institution is located is written directly under the pedestal: “SOUTH CAROLINA.”
 The designers split it into two centered lines and used a sans-serif font.

-The central part of the seal is outlined by a chain consisting of many small white circles placed in a wide purple ring.
+The central part of the seal is outlined by a chain of many small white circles within a wide purple ring.
 This ring, in turn, contains the inscription “CLEMSON UNIVERSITY” (in the upper half) and the number “1889” (below).
 Two five-pointed stars separate the year of the university’s foundation from its name.
 Two thin rings, white and orange, follow.
 They form the outer contour of the seal.

 Font and Colors